Addressing Customer Service Issues with Visual Engagement

 In this customer service problem example a customer calls a utility company insisting there is an error in the monthly usage amount.
 Using her smartphone, she shows her water meter to the rep, providing the proof necessary for the bill to be adjusted in her favor.

 Live video assistance can be used for successful problem solving for customer service situations when interactive communication is required, on and off screen.
+Here is how it works in a few steps:

 - CONNECT: A link to the platform is sent via text message to the customer’s smartphone.
 Clicking on the link establishes an immediate connection via the browser.